Welcome to Oak Class

-In Maths, we will be learning to recognise the place value of digit in numbers up to 10 million.
-Using this knowledge, we will also be learning to read, write, compare and order numbers using different representations.
-We will also be using these skills to round any given number to the nearest 1000, 10000 100000.
-Additionally, we will also be applying our knowledge of place value use negative numbers in a variety of different context.
+In Maths, we will be learning to recognise the value of each digit in a decimal number.
+Using this knowledge, we will also be learning to multiply and divide decimals by 10,100 and 1,000.
+Additionally, we will also be applying our knowledge of decimals to convert fractions and decimals.
 Throughout the term, we will also deepen our understanding of place value through learning to solve number and practical problems that involve all of the above.

-In English, we will be focusing on the truly engaging 'Journey to Jo'burg’.
-Using this book as a hook, we will write some diary entries and informal letters.
+In English, we will be focusing on the truly engaging 'Holes’.
+Using this book as a hook, we will write some non-chronological reports and formal letters.
 Throughout lessons, we will be learning a range of new skills to improve our writing, such as: punctuating speech, expanded noun phrases, planning writing and using a range subordinate conjunction.

 In connected curriculum this term, we will continue using our building ‘Learning Powers’ to complete our projects.
 Specifically, we will embrace the four R’s of Reciprocity, Resourcefulness, Reflectiveness and Resilience.
-These skills will enable us to work cooperatively to complete our PSHE projects where we will be focussing on diversity and reducing inequalities (Sustainable Development Goals).
-Throughout this unit, we will be basing our activities on our class book 'Journey to Jo'burg' which will be used to highlight the significance of equality and justice in society.
-Links will also be made with our whole school 'Superhero' theme.
+These skills will enable us to work cooperatively to complete our History projects where we will be focussing on industry, innovation and infrastructure.
+(Sustainable Development Goals).
+Throughout this unit, we will be exploring our enquiry question of 'What did the Romans ever do for me?'

-In Science this term, we will be learning about light.
-Specifically, we will be learning to recognise that light travels in straight lines.
-Using our knowledge of this, we will be exploring shadows, reflections and refractions.
+In Science this term, we will be learning about electricity.
+Specifically, we will be learning to recognise specific circuit symbols.
+Using our knowledge of this, we will be exploring how different variables affect the brightness of a bulb.
 Using a child-lead approach to lessons, we will be answering our own questions through planning and conducting scientific investigations.